 Seat height: With your leg at the bottom of the pedal stroke (6 o’clock position) you want a slight bend in your knee.

 We hope this blog inspires you to get for a spin.
 It doesn’t matter if your goal is a charity ride, a GranFondo, or a cruise downtown, the important thing is being active and having a good time!
-For additional help or support on training, give the Physical Activity Line a call 1-877-725-1149.
+For additional help or support on training, call Physical Activity Services at HealthLink BC at 8-1-1.

 PS.
 Stay tuned for a sequel on how to sustain your endurance and continue to enjoy this great activity.
 We welcome you to share your rides with us, and send us to photos as well!